 You may also have high cholesterol and triglyceride levels.
 This means it’s important to keep an eye on fat and sugar intake.

-People with type 1 diabetes require insulin injections daily and follow a specific type of eating plan.
-This eating plan is geared towards keeping blood sugar levels low.
+Type 1 diabetes requires insulin injections daily and following a specific type of eating plan.
+This plan is geared toward keeping your blood sugar levels low.

-People with type 2 diabetes often follow an eating and exercise regimen geared towards reducing blood sugar.
-If diet and exercise aren’t enough to control blood sugar, insulin injections or oral medication may be a part of a daily regimen.
+If you have type 2 diabetes, you often follow an eating and exercise regimen geared toward reducing blood sugar.
+If diet and exercise aren’t enough to control your blood sugar, insulin injections or oral medication may be a part of a daily regimen.

-Creating a food plan, making smart nutritional choices, and watching carbohydrate intake is recommended for people with both types of diabetes.
+Creating a food plan, making smart nutritional choices, and watching carbohydrate intake is recommended with both types of diabetes.

-Creating a meal plan can help people with diabetes control blood sugar and provide satisfying nutrition.
+Creating a meal plan can help control your blood sugar and provide satisfying nutrition.
 There isn’t a one-size-fits-all plan.
-It may help to try different ones out and see which you like best.
+It may help to try different ones to see which works best.
 Your doctor or dietitian can also help guide your choices and make recommendations.

-The carb counting method works by establishing a maximum number of carbs to eat at each meal.
+The carb counting method works by establishing a maximum number of carbs you can eat at each meal.
 There isn’t one number for everyone.
-Each person’s carb intake should vary based on their exercise level and any medications they may be taking.
-The American Diabetes Association recommends starting with 45 to 60 grams of carbohydrate per meal.
+Everyone’s carb intake should vary based on their exercise level, current health, and any medications they’re taking.

 This meal plan, like all others, requires portion control.
 You also need to learn which types of carbs to eat, as well as how much.